 The NMAT scores achieved by a medical student/applicant give sufficient and valid information by carefully evaluating him before giving admission to any medical college.
 In order to get admission in the best medical colleges in Philippines, the students are motivated and encouraged to do well in NMAT test which further helps them in achieving the best possible score.

-REQUIREMENTS/ ELIGIBILITY: Only GRADUATES or GRADUATING STUDENTS (by the end of the current school year) of college (Bachelor’s) degree programs are qualified to take the NMAT.
+Only Graduates or Graduating Students (by the end of the current school year) of college (Bachelor’s) degree programs are qualified to take the NMAT.

 After completing 10+2 from India, one has to enroll for BS course (which is about 10 Months to Two years, depending on the University).
 10+2 students are eligible for NMAT test, and can enroll themselves for MD course after completing BS Course.
 Basically, the BS course is a degree course which is mandatory for admission in MD course as per American education pattern; however, in some Philippines universities , if you did BS from the same university and somehow did not get minimum 40 percentile marks in NMAT, university allows you to sit in MD, but you will get MD degree only if you have cleared minimum 40 percentile in NMAT.